PasanT9/apk/adapter/README.md

-# WSO2 APK - Adapter
+# WSO2 APK - AdapterTest

 This guide has information to setup adapter component for development and tasks for k8s operator development.